 In March 2010, another deal to sell WTSJ, this time Lebanon, New Hampshire based Koor Communications, was reached.
 Koor took over the AM station on March 12, and reverted the station to Real Country.
 The WCVR-AM call letters were reinstated on April 23, and the sale was finalized on June 25.
 WCVR-FM was sold to Vermont Public Radio, who changed the call letters to WXVR as part of their VPR Classical network.
-On November 24, 2016, the Federal Communications Commission granted WCVR-AM a construction permit for an FM translator, W273BH, to broadcast 250 Watts on 100.1 MHz with 250 Watts and a new callsign, W261DJ.
+On November 24, 2016, the Federal Communications Commission granted WCVR-AM a construction permit to move an FM translator, W273BH, from Middlebury to Randolph, to rebroadcast WCVR-AM on 100.1 MHz with 250 Watts and a new callsign, W261DJ.

 On February 3, 2017, Koor Communications was purchased by Sugar River Media LLC, also of Lebanon, NH.
 On March 31st, 2017 at 8PM, WCVR returned to locally generated programming, returning to the "North Country 1320" branding and began playing a mixture of classic and contemporary country music, mixed with regional, international and roots country artists.
 Sugar River Media is dedicated to keeping the station locally programmed and operated.

 On July 31st, 2017 the FCC approved a modification to our FM translator to allow us to broadcast from one of the highest points in Randolph.
-The W273BH FM 100.1 signal is expected to be on the air on May 11th, 2018.
+The W261DJ FM 100.1 signal signed on the air on May 11th, 2018.
 The translator relays WCVR's AM programming in FM stereo, 24 hours a day.
 Shortly afterward, we resumed streaming our programming over The Internet through our Listen Live link at northcountry1320.com and through the TuneIn app.